DiamondLightSource/rootfs/docs/build-extras.rst

 `O`
     This is the path to the directory where the build should take place.

+`srcdir`
-    `srcdir`:: This is the path to the extracted sources.
+    This is the path to the extracted sources.
 This directory should be treated as pristine and not modified.

 `COMPILER_PREFIX`
     If the package is being configured for cross-compilation this defines the